-Time spent thinking on this subject cannot help but mean a saving in money and an insurance against regret.
-Mistakes are costly and alterations are expensive and inconvenient.
+Time spent thinking on this subject cannot help but mean saving money and insurance against regret.
+Mistakes are costly, and alterations are expensive and inconvenient.
 It is only fair to yourself to look into the subject of home architecture to know something about the principles upon which your home is going to be built.

-Labor saving conveniences: Model kitchens, charming breakfast nooks, built-in furniture, dumb waiters and other conveniences can be incorporated in any design to suit the builder.
+Labor-saving conveniences: Model kitchens, charming breakfast nooks, built-in furniture, dumb waiters and other conveniences can be incorporated into any design to suit the builder.

 In this day and age when the inventive faculty is taxed to the utmost and the past has been tapped thoroughly, things distinctive are hard to find.

 A home is an investment for one thing, and the home builder should never forget it.
-He saves the money which would go for rent and pays it on his home which protects his family.
-People who are alert and ready to act can most always find ways of financing the erection of their own homes.
+He saves the money that would go for rent and pays it on his home which protects his family.
+People who are alert and ready to act can almost always find ways of financing the erection of their own homes.

-That prime requisite of the American, sunlight in abundance and architectural beauty, must be filled in order that any type of architecture survive through the years.
+That prime requisite of the American, sunlight in abundance and architectural beauty, must be filled in order for any type of architecture to survive through the years.

-The symmetrical proportions, the massive construction, and the wide roof projections, furnish an air of substantial dignity so much admired.
+The symmetrical proportions, the massive construction, and the wide roof projections furnish an air of substantial dignity so much admired.
 Do not overlook the large cheerful living room, the well-appointed kitchen, and the large well-lighted chambers.
-A home complete with all essentials to please the happy family.
+A home complete with all the essentials to please the happy family.